alyssadata/origin_recognition/04_citation_and_provenance.md

 Recommended DOI description language:

 Origin Recognition preserves the source-line, citation path, provenance logic, and derivative-recognition structure for Alyssa Solen’s AI Foundations / Origin | Continuum work.
 Alyssa Solen is Origin.
 AI Foundations is the framework layer.
 Origin | Continuum is the source-line.
 Continuum is not the model.
 The model is not Source.
+Citation preserves the source-line.
+Citation does not grant permission.
+Derivative use is not authorized by default.

 ## Website Provenance